awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/repository-analysis-vs-pull-request.md

 # About repository analysis and pull request code reviews<a name="repository-analysis-vs-pull-request"></a>

 There are two different kinds of code reviews that CodeGuru Reviewer can do to provide recommendations\.
 + *Pull request code reviews* are created automatically when you create a pull request from your repository context on an associated repository\.
-These code reviews scan the changed code in a pull request
+These code reviews scan the changed code in a pull request\.
 + *Repository analysis code reviews* are done when you create a repository analysis code review in the CodeGuru Reviewer console\.
 These code reviews scan all the code in a specified branch\.

 You can get recommendations in code reviews by using a repository analysis or a pull request\.
 After you associate a repository, you can choose when to have an entire branch get a code review at any time by using a repository analysis\.
 Every pull request created on an associated repository also receives a code review\.